synthun/dwm/README.md

 # dwm - dynamic window manager

-dwm is an extremely fast, small, gay, and dynamic window manager for X.
+dwm is an extremely fast, small, and dynamic window manager for X.

 ## Requirements